The biggest and the highest

 One factor that enabled Salisbury Cathedral to become so extraordinary is that it was the first major cathedral to be built on an unobstructed site.
 The architect and clerics were able to conceive a design and lay it out exactly as they wanted.
 Construction was carried out in one campaign, giving the complex a cohesive motif and singular identity.
 The cloisters were started as a purely decorative feature only five years after the cathedral building was completed, with shapes, patterns, and materials that copy those of the cathedral interior.

-One deviation from the typical Gothic style is the way the lower arcade level of the nave is cut off by a string course that runs between it and the triforium.
-In most churches of this period, the columns or piers stretch upwards in one form or another all the way to the ceiling or vault.
+One deviation from the typical Gothic style is the way the lower arcade level of the nave is cut off by a string course that runs between it and the gallery.
+In most churches of this period, the columns or piers stretch upwards in one form or another all the way to the ceiling or vault (see diagram below).
 Here at Salisbury the arcade is merely an arcade, and the effect is more like a layer cake with the upper tiers sitting on top of rather than extending from the lower level.

 The tower and the spire